Vasile Stroescu: Beginnings

-Vasile Jr was born on November 11, 1845, in Trinca, a Hotin County village (now in Edineț District, Moldova).
-He attended the Bessarabian Lyceum of Kishinev, then the school of Kamenets-Podolskiy and Odessa's Richelieu Lyceum.
-Later, he studied law at the universities of Moscow, Saint Petersburg, and Berlin.
-The latter awarded him a doctorate of law.
-An erudite, Stroiescu reportedly spoke all Slavic languages, German, French, English and Italian, in addition to his native Romanian.
+Later on, Stroescu furthered his training at the universities of Moscow, Saint Petersburg, and Berlin.
+Though it is known that the latter institution awarded him a doctorate of law, he remained unusually discreet about his youth, his studies, and their exact dating (in one rare exception to this rule, he informed his friends that he had been lodging in Berlin during 1866).
+An erudite, he reportedly spoke all Slavic languages, German, French, English and Italian, in addition to his native Romanian.
 Upon graduation, he traveled throughout Europe, including in the Kingdom of Romania, and also visited the Western colonies in Africa.
-This was a passion shared by his older brother Mihail, who was once shipwrecked in the Pacific, and later wrote memoirs of his adventures.
+In addition to championing the Romanian cause, he was enamored with South America; he went as far south as Chile, and wanted to cross the Pacific into Australia—though he never managed to visit that continent.
+This passion for traveling was shared by his older brother Mihail.
+A schoolmate of the celebrated writer Bogdan Petriceicu Hasdeu and a veteran of the Crimean War, he was once shipwrecked in the Pacific, and wrote memoirs of his adventures.

-Vasile was appointed a judge at the Hotin city tribunal in 1867, becoming colleagues with writer Alexandru Hâjdeu.
-Following his father's death, he withdrew from the legal profession altogether, making Brînzeni his main residence.
+Vasile was appointed a judge at the Hotin city tribunal in 1867, becoming colleagues with Hasdeu's father, Alexandru Hâjdeu.
+A memoir by the Romanian Ștefan Dan reports that, in 1869, Stroescu was already active in Romanian nationalist circles, and sabotaging cultural Russification.
+According to this account, he took under his care the fellow landowner Matei Donici, who was in danger of losing his proficiency in Romanian, and made him relearn the language.
+Following his father's death, Stroescu withdrew from the legal profession altogether, making Brînzeni his main residence.
 There, he began his trade as a gentleman farmer, peasant educator, and amateur agronomist, while maintaining a lively interest in historical research.
 After receiving his inheritance, Stroescu owned 9,000 hectares (22,000 acres), but later came to purchase 16,000 more hectares (some 4,000 acres) of land, with several manors, ranches, and stables, making him one of the richest people in the region.
+He reportedly drove herds of cattle across several countries, selling them in Vienna at a great profit.